25scripts/Beast2D/README.md

 # Beast2D

 **Beast 2D** is an open-source JavaScript framework for developing 2D games on the web.
-It’s built with simplicity and performance in mind — perfect for developers who want full control without the complexity of larger engines.
+It’s built with simplicity and performance in mind — perfect for developers who want full control without the complexity.

 ---